redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 Launch an interactive Redwood shell (experimental):
 - This has not yet been tested on Windows.
-- The Prisma Client must be generated _prior_ to running this command, e.g. `yarn rw db up`.
+- The Prisma Client must be generated _prior_ to running this command, e.g. `yarn rw prisma generate`.
 This is a known issue.

 ```
 yarn rw console